Troubleshoot Resource Connectors and Connector Groups

 2. At the $ prompt, enter diagnostic or another command of interest.

-To understand the results of the diagnostic command, see the Diagnostic Codes tables below.
+To understand the results of the diagnostic command, see Diagnostic Codes.

 2. If the issue persists, contact Support.